mvarona/BurndownChartist/README.md

 BurndownChartist is not created by, affiliated with, or supported by [Doist](https://www.doist.com), the team behind the best productivity app, [Todoist](https://www.todoist.com).

 </section>

+# Development

+***

+BurndownChartist is a static (serverless) website built using create-react-app and dependencies are managed using yar.

+To get started, clone this repository on your machine and then run _yarn install_ (to install dependencies) and _yarn start_ to start the development server.